Elizabeth-M-M/superhero_code_challenge/README.md

 ### HeroPower Model
 ##### Attributes
-- strength: integer, required.
-The strength of the hero power.
+- strength: string, required.
+The strength of the hero power, only in three values, Strong, Weak and Average.
 - hero_id: integer, required.
 The ID of the hero.
 - power_id: integer, required.
 The ID of the power.
 - created_at: Timestamp when the HeroPower was created (datetime)